Sworn In (band): History

 Prior to Sworn In, vocalist Tyler Dennen, drummer/songwriter Chris George, guitarist Eugene Kamlyuk, and bassist Mike Piontek played in a band called "Shift Into Focus".
 When the group disbanded, these four sought to start a new band known as Buried by the Ocean.
 Buried by the Ocean began playing local shows in high school before the band later changed their name to Sworn In.
 Sworn In then played their first show under the new name in March 2011.
 The following month, the band released their first EP titled Catharsis, after this release Dennen left the band.
 Guitarist Kamlyuk then fronted the band at this point and recorded vocals for the band's second EP titled Start/End, which was released in 2012.
 That same year, Dennen returned to the band as vocalist and recorded a single titled "Let Down" featuring Chad Ruhlig of For the Fallen Dreams.
+They cited influences including the Acacia Strain, Meshuggah, Between the Buried and Me, Emmure and My Chemical Romance.

 After a signing to Razor & Tie, Sworn In recorded and released their debut album The Death Card in 2013 after releasing the single "Three Cheers" from it.
 The album charted at number 184 at the Billboard 200 charts.

 They toured USA and Canada several times and played as support for bands like Hundredth, Thy Art Is Murder, For the Fallen Dreams, I See Stars, Upon This Dawning, Emmure, and Escape the Fate.
 In May 2014 they toured Europe for the first time.
 In November 2014, they were on the Monster Outbreak Tour with Attila, Crown the Empire, and Like Moths to Flames.